 ABOUT AKIVA GERSH- THE "VEGAN RABBI"

-Shalom everyone!
-Thank you for visiting the "Vegan Rabbi" website.
+Shalom and thank you for visiting the "Vegan Rabbi" website.

-A little bit about how Vegan Rabbi came to be.
+I want to share a bit about myself and how Vegan Rabbi came to be.

-I grew up in the U.S. with a very weak connection with Judaism.
+I grew up in the U.S. eating lots of meat, barely any vegetables and with a very weak connection with Judaism.
 By time I was in high school I felt that Judaism was archaic, irrelevant to the world (and my life) and, most tragically, uninspiring.